libopenstorage/specs/README.md

 3. An interface for binding a volume into a container's namespace.

-4. An interface for operating in a multi node environment.
+4. A specific API for operating containers in a multi host environment.
 This interface can be integrated with the distributed multi node container scheduler.

 5. An interface for container granular storage operations.
 These include Snapshots, Class of Service (CoS) and Clones.

-6. An interface for extracting metrics and logs from the storage provider on a per-volume basis.
+6. A specification for implementing data protection for stateful containers.

 # What the Open Storage specification actually specifies